The Best Wine Bars in Charlotte

 Bonterra.
 Just say the name and locals who have ventured to this over-100-year-old former church become thirsty.
 In addition to delicious food, Bonterra offers an extensive and slightly intimidating wine list.
 But don't worry: the staff can help you and your palate navigate the over 200 by-the-glass options and up to 300 more by the bottle.

-In 2015, the SouthPark staple expanded and opened a second location in Dilworth.
-With delicious small plates and beers on tap, the standout at Foxcroft is the eclectic wine list that changes frequently.
-Sit and enjoy a glass with an order of cheese and charcuterie, or the signature burger, the Wine Shop Burger.
+With two locations to serve wine drinkers, both Foxcroft locations feature delicious small plates as well as beers on tap, but the real standout is the eclectic wine list that frequently changes.
+Sit and enjoy a glass with an order of cheese and charcuterie, or the signature burger (the aptly named Foxcroft Burger).
+If you're feeling particularly adventurous, don’t leave without ordering the doughnuts.

 Guests can expect to find something new every time they visit J. Sam's due to their rotating list of wines.
 Owner J. Sam Daniels greets all patrons with a warm smile and true Southern hospitality.
 That attitude carries over to the staff, who can knowledgeably help guide you on your own wine adventure if you’re unsure of what to order.
 With live music every Thursday and Saturday night, this place is a great spot for a date night or for wine with friends.